vadistic/vats/README.md

 # vats

-> Applications Tracking System build with cool tech [🚧wip]
+> Applications Tracking System built with cool tech [🚧wip]

 As I'm (ex-) recruiter this is an obvious choice for pet project^^.
 It's mostly playground for utils and architecture patterns, that kind of grew to ~20k of source LOC and few packages (despite my honest efforts to trim it).